trolldbois/Responder/README.txt

   name suffix).
 For Vista and higher, LLMNR will be used.
 This server supports NTLMv1, NTLMv2 hashes *and* Basic Authentication.
 This server was successfully tested on IE 6 to IE 10, Firefox, Chrome, Safari.
+  Note: This module also works for WebDav NTLM authentication issued from Windows WebDav clients (WebClient).

 - All hashes are printed to stdout and dumped in an unique file John Jumbo compliant, using this format:
   (SMB or MSSQL or HTTP)-(ntlm-v1 or v2 or clear-text)-Client_IP.txt
   The file will be located in the current folder.

-- Now logs all Responder activity to a file.
+- Responder will logs all its activity to a file Responder-Session.log.

+- When the option -f is set to "On", Responder will fingerprint every host who issued an LLMNR/NBT-NS query.
+  All capture modules still work while in fingerprint mode.

 CONSIDERATIONS
 ==============